-Jira is so sleek and you probably use it for development anyway, so why not run your testing with a Jira plugin?
-Zephyr is a popular and proven choice among the many options on the market.
-But can it keep up a dedicated solution?
+Jira is quite popular and you probably use it for development anyway, so why not have it integrated?
+Zephyr, a Jira plugin, is a popular and proven choice among the many options on the market.
+But can it keep up with a dedicated test management solution like aqua?

 aqua offers free AI-enhanced testing